 The Stayers’ Hurdle is the biggest and best race of Day Three of the Cheltenham Festival, with the build-up to it also featuring the Ryanair Chase that is proving more and more popular with each passing year.
 The Festival organisers know that plenty of people will be either celebrating their winnings in the wake of those two races or else drowning their sorrows, so the best way to maintain interest is to opt for something completely different.
 Enter the Stable Plate Handicap, also known as the Mildmay of Flete Challenge Cup.

 The race was run for the first time back in 1951 and was named in honour of the 2nd Baron Mildmay of Flete who had died the year before.
 He was an amateur jockey who had enjoyed three winning rides at the Cheltenham Festival during his career.
 The race has had numerous sponsors since it was first run, with the Racing Post taking the honour from 2006 until 2008.
 In 2009 it didn’t have a sponsor, but was again named in honour of someone from Cheltenham’s history; namely a bookmaker called Freddie Williams.
-Since 2015 the race has been sponsored by Brown Advisory and Merriebelle Stable and from 2021 is sponsored by Paddy Power.
+Since 2015 the race has been sponsored by Brown Advisory and Merriebelle Stable, in 2021 it was sponsored by Paddy Power and in 2022 the Craft Irish Whiskey Co. took over.

 As with other races on St. Patrick’s Day, this one is run left-handed on the New Course at Cheltenham.
 It lasts for two miles and five furlongs and there are seventeen fences that need to be jumped by the horses over that distance.
 It is a handicap race, so there are no specific weight restrictions in place for the horses that run in it.
 It is open to horses aged five and older and is a Grade 3 race.